Telltale-Modding-Group/DDS-D3DTX-Converter/README.md

 ## Credits
 - Thanks to [David Matos](https://github.com/frostbone25) for his original work on the old converter and its wikipedia.
 - Thanks to [Ivan Panayotov](https://github.com/iMrShadow) for creating the new GUI, adding support for more games and possibly all textures from **Back to the Future: The Game (2010)** and onwards.
-- Thanks to [Mawrak](https://github.com/Mawrak) for their work on the original GUI application, testing the software and providing critical feedback.
+- Thanks to [Mawrak](https://github.com/Mawrak) for their work on the original GUI application and its wiki, testing the software and providing critical feedback.
 - Thanks to [Lucas Saragosa](https://github.com/LucasSaragosa) for figuring out the Telltale formats and for his help for parsing the D3DTX correctly for all supported games.
 His [TelltaleToolLib](https://github.com/LucasSaragosa/TelltaleToolLib) project served as a reference, which had a lot of influence in the conversion process.
 - Thanks to [Arrizble](https://www.youtube.com/@arizzble2005) for creating a tutorial, testing the software on **Minecraft: Story mode** series and providing critical feedback.
 - Thanks to [Knollad Knolladious](https://github.com/LBPHaxMods) for testing the software on **Minecraft: Story mode** series.
 Array textures support was added due to his discoveries.